Longwood University: Sustainability

 Longwood annually saves about $4.5 million in fuel costs by using woody biomass (sawdust).
 Nearly all of the campus' heat and hot water are provided by burning woody biomass, mostly pine and some hardwood, which is a byproduct from local sawmills.
 Longwood is the only public institution of higher education in Virginia and one of only two state agencies that burns biomass for heating fuel, which the university has done since 1983.

-Longwood has been voted one of the greenest campuses in terms of sustainability in the Southeast by Blue Ridge Outdoors Magazine.

 Longwood House

 Southeast of the university's main campus is the Longwood House, a home built in 1811 but was burned and rebuilt in 1815 by Nathaniel E. Venable.
 The estate on which the home sits is the historic home of the Venable and Barber families and the namesake of the university.
-Confederate Gen. Joseph E. Johnston was born in a house on the estate that no longer exists.
+Confederate General Joseph E. Johnston was born in a house on the estate that no longer exists.
 The estate was purchased in 1928 by the State Teachers College and has been used as the home of the Longwood president since 1969.

 Athletics

 Longwood University's 14 varsity athletics programs, known as the Lancers, compete at the NCAA Division I level.
 Thirteen of those teams compete in the Big South Conference, while field hockey is a member of the Mid-American Conference.

 Longwood has six varsity men's teams, including baseball, basketball, cross country, golf, soccer and tennis.
 Longwood's eight women's sports include basketball, cross country, field hockey, golf, lacrosse, soccer, softball and tennis.

 The program has produced a number of professional athletes, most notably Jerome Kersey (NBA), Michael Tucker (MLB), and Tina Barrett (LPGA), all of whom were part of the school's inaugural Athletics Hall of Fame Class in 2006.
 Alumnus Mark Montgomery is also currently a relief pitcher in the New York Yankees organization.

 The Longwood softball program won Big South Championships in 2013, 2015, and 2016, three of their first four years of conference membership.
 The Lancers earned an automatic bid to an NCAA Regional all three times, becoming Longwood's first program in the Division I era to reach the NCAA postseason.
 They won one game in the 2015 tournament, and two in 2016.
-The men's basketball program won the 2022 Big South Conference tournament and a bid to the 2022 NCAA Division I men's basketball tournament.
+The men's and women's basketball programs won the 2022 Big South Conference Tournaments and both received bids to the 2022 NCAA Division I men's and women's basketball tournaments.
+The men's basketball team won the 2024 Big South Conference Tournament and received a bid to the 2024 NCAA Division I tournament.